Elimination Chamber (2019): Preliminary matches

 Next, The Miz and Shane McMahon defended the SmackDown Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
-In the end, Miz performed a "Skull Crushing Finale" on Jimmy; However, as Miz went for the pin, Jimmy countered with a crucifix to win the title for a record fourth time.
+In the end, Miz performed a "Skull Crushing Finale" on Jimmy, but as Miz went for the pin, Jimmy countered with a crucifix to win the titles for a record fourth time.

-After that, Bobby Lashley defended the Intercontinental Championship in a handicap match in which he teamed with Lio Rush to face Finn Bálor.
+After that, Bobby Lashley defended Raw's Intercontinental Championship in a handicap match in which he teamed with Lio Rush to face Finn Bálor.
 In the end, Bálor performed a "Coup de Gráce" on Rush to win Lashley's title.
 After the match, an irate Lashley attacked Rush with a Thrust Spinebuster and walked off.

 In the fourth match, Ronda Rousey defended the Raw Women's Championship against Ruby Riott.
 In the end, Rousey forced Riott to submit to the armbar in 100 seconds.
 Charlotte Flair, Rousey's WrestleMania 35 opponent who sat at ringside for the match, entered the ring and stared down Rousey until Becky Lynch, Rousey's original WrestleMania opponent who got suspended, emerged from the crowd on crutches.
 Lynch then attacked Flair with a crutch while Rousey watched.
 Lynch handed Rousey the other crutch to also attack Flair, but she herself attacked Rousey with a crutch.
 Security personnel emerged and escorted Lynch out of the building.

 In the penultimate match, Braun Strowman faced Baron Corbin in a no disqualification match.
 Midway through the match, Drew McIntyre came out to assist Corbin, followed by Bobby Lashley.
 In the climax, Corbin, McIntyre, and Lashley performed a triple powerbomb on Strowman off the steel steps through two tables, allowing Corbin to pin Strowman to win the match.

 Main event

-In the main event, Daniel Bryan defended the WWE Championship in an Elimination Chamber match against Kofi Kingston, AJ Styles, Jeff Hardy, Randy Orton, and Samoa Joe.
+In the main event, Daniel Bryan defended SmackDown's WWE Championship in an Elimination Chamber match against Kofi Kingston, AJ Styles, Jeff Hardy, Randy Orton, and Samoa Joe.
 Bryan and Joe began the match.
 Kingston entered third.
 The fourth entrant was Styles, who eliminated Joe with a "Phenomenal Forearm".
 Hardy entered fifth but was eliminated by Bryan after a running knee.
-The last to enter was Orton, who earned that right by winning the gauntlet match on "SmackDown".
+The last to enter was Orton, who earned that right by winning the gauntlet match on the previous SmackDown.
 As Styles attempted a "Phenomenal Forearm" on Kingston, Orton caught Styles with an "RKO" to eliminate Styles.
 Shortly after, Kingston caught Orton with "Trouble in Paradise" to eliminate Orton, leaving Kingston and Bryan as the final two.
-After several near-falls, Bryan eliminated Kingston after a running knee to retain the title.
-Following the match, a disappointed Kingston was joined by his New Day partners Big E and Xavier Woods as the fans cheered to show their appreciation to Kingston.
+After several near-falls, Kingston leapt off a chamber pod, but Bryan moved out of the way and eliminated Kingston after a running knee to retain the title.
+Following the match, a disappointed Kingston was joined by his New Day partners Big E and Xavier Woods as the fans cheered to show their appreciation to Kingston for his performance.